-The Timaru District Strategic Direction includes a Vision, Community Outcomes and Strategic Priorities.

-Council's contribution towards the Strategic Direction is outlined in Section Two of the Long Term Plan through the services we provide.
+The Timaru District Strategic Direction includes a Vision and Community Outcomes.
+Strategic Priorities have also been identified with Council's contribution towards these outlined in Section Two of the Long Term Plan through the services we provide.

 The Council will continue to work with numerous organisations (e.g. health, business, environmental, community, government departments) who also contribute towards achieving the Strategic Direction through the activities and services they provide.